alhassy/emacs.d/README.md

 In gnus, by default items you've looked at disappear &#x2013;i.e., are archived.
 They can still be viewed in, say, the online browser if you like.
-In the `Group` view, `R` resets gnus, possibly retriving mail or alterations from other mail clients. `q` exits gnus in `Group` mode, `q` exits the particular view to go back to summary mode.
+In the `Group` view, `R` resets gnus, possibly retrieving mail or alterations from other mail clients. `q` exits gnus in `Group` mode, `q` exits the particular view to go back to summary mode.
 Only after pressing `q` from within a group do changes take effect on articles &#x2013;such as moves, reads, deletes, etc.